outlearn-content/videojs/context-pages/try-it.md

 So how are you feeling?
-Ready to try your newly acquired Riak chops in a test environment that closely mirrors our production setup?
-You'll have some real data and can see some of the code we use to make Riak sing at Chartbeat.
-I hope you'll have fun playing around with things.
-You should also convincing yourself that you really understood what you were learning.

-Go right ahead and try if you can break something and then see how to fix it :).

-Nathan
+Ready to try your newly acquired ES6 chops with VideoJS.
+The following module shows you how to apply what you've been learning.
+This where rubber really hits to road so make sure you understand what you're reading and are able to complete the assignments.

+Matt, Steve